edwardr223-ops/roundup-kb-chatbot/README.md

 cp Infrastructure/vpc-config.json.sample Infrastructure/vpc-config.json
 ```

-3. **Edit `vpc-config.json`** and populate it with your VPC ID and VPCE DNS names.
+3. **Edit `vpc-config.json`** and populate it with your VPC ID and VPCE DNS names (not the VPCE IDs).
 Note: for S3 interface endpoints, use the base DNS name without the `*.` wildcard prefix.

 4. **Deploy with private API Gateway:**
 ```bash